Global Fixed Income

 What it may mean for investors

-Investments in fixed-income securities are subject to interest rate and credit risks.
+Investments in fixed-income securities are subject to market, interest rate, credit and other risks.
 Bond prices fluctuate inversely to changes in interest rates.
 Therefore, a general rise in interest rates can result in the decline in the bond’s price.
+Because bond prices generally fall as interest rates rise, the current low interest rate environment can increase the bond’s interest rate risk.
 Credit risk is the risk that an issuer will default on payments of interest and principal.
-High yield fixed income securities are considered speculative, involve greater risk of default, and tend to be more volatile than investment grade fixed income securities.
+This risk is higher when investing in high yield bonds, also known as junk bonds, which have lower ratings and are subject to greater volatility.
 If sold prior to maturity, fixed income securities are subject to market risk.
 All fixed income investments may be worth less than their original cost upon redemption or maturity.

-An index is not managed and not available for investment.
+An index is not managed and not available for direct investment.

 The information in this report was prepared by Global Investment Strategy.
 Opinions represent GIS’ opinion as of the date of this report and are for general information purposes only and are not intended to predict or guarantee the future performance of any individual security, market sector or the markets generally.
 GIS does not undertake to advise you of any change in its opinions or the information contained in this report.
 Wells Fargo & Company affiliates may issue reports or have opinions that are inconsistent with, and reach different conclusions from, this report.